michaelgwelch/resume/README.md

 In the last couple of years I've taken an interest in physical fitness: I've recently completed my first two half-marathons, a Rugged Maniac and a Tough Mudder.
 I'm currently training for my first marathon.

-I enjoy keeping up with tech industry and read several blogs related to C#, Swift, Hakell, functional programming, and Apple.
+I enjoy keeping up with tech industry and read several blogs related to C#, Swift, Haskell, functional programming, and Apple.

 I enjoy studying math (for example, [abstract algebra](https://bitbucket.org/myklwelch/algebra/src)) and learning new programming languages (Haskell, JavaScript and Swift being the most recent).